-2. Click the 🚳 Export to Sprite Sheets button.
+2. Click the Export to Sprite Sheets $\underline{\acute{o}}$ button.

-Parameter Description Select Directory Asset Path The target directory in which to export your sprite sheets.
-Asset Name The name of the folder in which the spritesheet and its metadata will be saved.
-This folder will be located inside the Save Path folder.
-If it does not exist, it will be created.
+Parameter Description Select Directory Asset Path The folder path where you want to save your export.
+Asset Name The folder name in which you will save your export.
 This will also be the name of your asset in Unity.
-Existing Clips Existing Clips List If you already exported clips for this character, this will display the list of clips that already exist in the target directory.
-Uses scene markers to define the export range, instead of exporting the entire scene.
-Use Scene Markers to Export Clips NOTE Scene markers are not supported in Harmony Essentials.
-They are supported in Harmony Advanced and Harmony Premium.
+Your scene file name will be used as the clip name.
+Existing Clips in Folder Preview Window Displays a list of pre-existing clips in the same export folder location, most likely exported there from a previous time.
+Use Scene Markers to Export Clips Uses scene markers to define the export range, instead of exporting the entire scene.
 Project Settings Unit Scale Lets you change the scale when exporting to Unity to accommodate the size of the export without it affecting the Harmony scene.
 This helps you resize assets properly for Unity without having to resize them in Harmony.
 The basic scale is one Animation Field for one Unity unit.
 Preset Lets you select the unit conversion from Harmony to Unity, by selecting one of 4 presets.
 Note: a field is a unit of measure in traditional animation grid.
-Sprite Sheet Preferences Sprite Sheet Preferences Max Width The maximum width, in pixels, of the exported sprite sheets.
-Max Height The maximum height, in pixels, of the exported sprite sheets.
-Expand Sprite Sheet Creates sprite sheets in the smallest possible size to contain all the sprites, up
+Sprite Sheet Preferences Max Width This is a value, in pixels, for the maximum width and height the exported sprite sheet should be.
+By default, both values are set to 2048 pixels.

-Parameter Description until it reaches the maximum width and height.
+Max Height Makes linear values for interpolation.
+This increases the amount of memory used but frees up the calculation so it is not done on the fly.
+Expand Sprite Sheet Uses the minimum size necessary up until it reaches the maximum resolution.
 Fixed Sprite Sheet Creates a texture of the specified size (Max Width and Max Height) even if it does not fill it up completely by all the drawings in your scene.
-Resolution Type Allows you to choose between one of these two resolution types: POT: Exports to sprite sheets with sizes that are a power of 2.
+Resolution Type POT: Exports to sprite sheets with sizes that are a power of 2.
 For example: 1024 x 1024.
 This is optimized for many graphics cards, but consumes more memory.
 NPOT: Some game engines are optimized specifically to render to non powers of two, so that it will avoid those numbers.
 Example: 1000 x 1000.
 Reuse Frames This option works in tandem with the Threshold option.
 The export will compare the drawings in your project to reuse a maximum of similar drawings and reduce the amount of information found in the sprite sheet, making it lighter.
 The export will omit the creation of new drawings if the difference is less than the threshold percentage.
 Threshold Calculates the differences between multiple drawings.
 A 2% threshold will prevent the creation of a new drawing if the drawing is too similar to an existing drawing.
 For instance, with a 2% threshold, and my drawing is 100 pixels big, only 2 of those pixels need to be different from my other drawing in order to create a new one.
 The higher the threshold, the fewer similar drawings you will have.
-Sprite Resolutions Add Resolution Allows you to add a resolution in which to export your sprite sheets.
-Remove Resolution Removes the selected resolution from the resolutions list.
-Resolutions List The list of resolutions in which the sprite sheet will be exported.
-The whole sprite sheet will be rendered once for each resolution in the list.
-Delete Existing Clips Select this option to delete clips that you already exported in the export directory.
-Bake Animation Curves Instead of saving your character's animation as interpolations, this bakes them into frame-by-frame geometric transformations.
-This can help increase performance in your game, as your game engine will not have to interpolate your
+Sprite Resolutions Size of the render of the individual sprite, when it exports each drawing out.
+Delete Existing Clips Select this option to delete any pre-existing clips in the export location.
+Bake Animation Curves Makes linear values for interpolation.
+This increases the amount of memory used but frees up the calculation so it is not done on the fly.
+Clear Texture Folder Removes any information from the texture folder within the Harmony file.
+This has no incidence towards the Unity export but contributes to a lighter Harmony file.